anasmuneir/Cloud-Security-Projects/01-terraform-docker-nginx/README.md

-# Terraform Docker Nginx Lab
+# Project 01 - Infrastructure as Code Foundations with Terraform and Docker

-## Objective
+## Executive Summary

-Learn Infrastructure as Code (IaC) fundamentals by deploying an Nginx web server using Terraform and Docker.
+This project demonstrates foundational Infrastructure as Code (IaC) concepts using Terraform and Docker.
+The objective was to deploy an Nginx web server while learning Terraform providers, resources, infrastructure lifecycle management, and deployment validation.

-## Why This Project?

-This project introduces:

-* Terraform Providers
-* Terraform Resources
-* Terraform State
-* Docker Containers
-* Infrastructure Lifecycle Management
+---

 ## Architecture